 If splitting off land, and any portion is going to be less than 20 acres, the Health Department must evaluate the well and septic systems on the property prior to plat approval.
 More information is in the Landsplit Application.
-If you are splitting off a non-buildable lot, please use the Land Survey Evaluation.
+If you are splitting off a lot without an exisiting home, please use the Land Survey Evaluation.
 Contact the Health Department during normal business hours for more questions at 937-548-4196.

 Questions regarding Planning Commission may be directed to Curtis Yount at 937-547-7381.